wuvinotre/wuvinotre/README.md

-My name is Vinicius and I am an undergraduate student in Computer Science
+My name is Vinicius and I am an undergraduate student in Computer Science with 3 years of experience in software development

 ```swift
 class ComputerScientist {